PluralKit/PluralKit/docs/content/posts/2025-09-08-components-v2.md

 old embed-based cards are removed, we will be able to raise the description character limit!

+### where'd the color codes go?

+one of the design choices we made for the new system/member/group cards was to hide the hex color codes by default - this has been a near-constantly requested feature, and the Components V2 rework gave us a good opportunity to implement it.

+we added a configuration toggle for this - if you *do* want to see the hex codes for colors, you can use `pk;config show color on` to re-enable them.

 ### other small improvements

 - Components V2 allows us to use real code blocks in the card footers for